gardhr/finabel/README.md

 (3) Strong collision resistance.

-## Caveats
+(4) Satisfies the strict avalanche and bit independence criteria.

-It should be noted that this is all still very much in the experimental stage.
-Which is to say you probably shouldn't be using it just yet to replace what's currently protecting your user's passwords!
+(5) Not susceptible to length extension attacks.

-Special thanks to all of the amazing folks at [crypto.stackexchange.com](https://crypto.stackexchange.com) for their invaluable input.
+A big shout out to all the amazing folks at [crypto.stackexchange.com](https://crypto.stackexchange.com) for their invaluable input.
+Thanks everyone!